dgraves4/streaming-02-multiple-processes/README.md

 Use out3.txt to document the second run.

 ## Task 8.
-Create custom process streaming script
+Create Custom Process Streaming Script

 Create and configure a custom script designed to stream data from a CSV file over a network and log the process: